brookin8/tictactoe/README.md

 A recreation of the childhood table-flipper.

-Coded in HTML, CSS, JavaScript.
+Coded in HTML, CSS, Vue.js.